GrinonBarrett/Taksidos/Core Rules/Creatures/Thursar.md

 ### Thursar
 Giants bent by malice and greed.
 Their very presence can sicken lesser creatures.
 Despite the commonly perceived association between them and bogkin, they actually possess a mutual hatred of each other.
 The plural is Thursain.
+Their collective noun is a Clash.

 **Creature Type**: Thursain are Humanoids.